morapelker/bluesnap-ios-int/README.md

 → If you're using the Standard Checkout Flow, then continue on to the next section. <br>
 → If you're using the Custom Checkout Flow, then jump down to [Implementing Custom Checkout Flow](#implementing-custom-checkout-flow).

-# Implementing Standard Checkout Flow
+# Implementing Standard Checkout Flow Using BlueSnap SDK UI
 This section will cover the following topics:
 * [Defining your checkout settings](#defining-your-checkout-settings)
 * [Launching checkout UI](#launching-checkout-ui)